 I realize that your family may not follow Samsung, Amazon, or Apple's official YouTube channels, but they actually have a lot of great, digestible, snack-sized content on how to use their devices and features.

-There are more extreme ways that you can provide remote tech support, such as using an app like TeamViewer or Chrome Remote Desktop, but I'd caution against this approach.
+There are more extreme ways that you can provide remote tech support, such as using an app or Chrome Remote Desktop, but I'd caution against this approach.
 While it may be satisfying to just take control of your friend or family's device and fix the problem yourself, you're also potentially setting yourself up for future problems.

 For starters, you have to trust that the person on the other end understands how to set up the software properly, and this in and of itself will probably involve its own degree of tech support.
 You also don't want the worry, hurt, or liability that comes with messing around on someone else's device.
 Finally, once you've done this once, you've opened yourself up to a lifetime of similar support (you just set the bar way higher my friend).